kasnerz/reffix/README.md

 # reffix: Fixing BibTeX reference list with DBLP API :wrench:

 :arrow_right: *Reffix* is a simple tool for improving the BibTeX list of references in your paper.
-It can fix several common errors such as incorrect capitalization, missing URLs or using arXiv pre-prints instead of published version.
+It can fix several common errors such as incorrect capitalization, missing URLs, or using arXiv pre-prints instead of published version.

 :arrow_right: *Reffix* uses a **conservative approach** to keep your bibliography valid.
 It also does not require any local database of papers since it uses online queries to **DBLP API**.